MKMaS-GUET/RDF-TDAA/README.md

 RDF-TDAA: Optimizing **RDF** Indexing and Querying with a **T**rie Based on **D**irectly **A**ddressable **A**rrays and a Path-Based Strategy

+This repository contains the source code for our paper published in *Expert Systems with Applications*.

 ## How to build

 1. Clone this project